DonGateley/UWW/README.md

 I can see their use, for example, with blockchain or other crypto technologies where consistency, reliability and utility of meaning is important.

 Canonical phase space transformations (Hamiltonian) between universal phase space points can be thought of or applied as services if you have common coin and a common map.
 That can't be a burdensome process though.
 Transform decompositions and optimizations must abound.
 Smartphones (and other systems) should have a Cain() system call that returns an immutable token, type CAIN, for an event representing the current approximate position of the device in Cain Space, or the Cainiverse.
 Instantiations of type CAINXFORM can hold any canonical phase space transformation and they can be composed as CainCompose(CainXform1, CainXform2,...).
 They can be applied as CainXform(Cain1) where Cain1 is type CAIN and the return is of type CAIN.

+Functions are the usual Hamiltonian ones and obey Hamilton's Principle.

+CainXform2 = CainDot(CainXform2) is the time derivative of the transform CainXform2

+CainXform2 = CainDotProd(CainXform1, CainXform2) has the ususal meaning.

+CainXform2 = CainPosition(CainXform1) transform representing the position in phase space.

+CainXform2 = CainMomentum(CainXform1) transform representing the momentum in phase space.

+CainPosition1 = CainXform(Cain1, CainPosition(CainXform1)) is instantaneous position of Cain1 transformed by CainXform1 in Cain space.

+CainMomentum2 = CainXform(Cain1, CainMomentum(CainXform1) is instantaneous momentum of Cain1 transformed by CainXform1 in Cain space.

+CainXform1 = CainPoissonBracket(CainXform2) has the usual definition of Poisson Bracket.

+(Definitions of generating functions and Actions to follow.) https://en.wikipedia.org/wiki/Canonical_transformation

 It could (should) be a standard for the presentation and sensing of virtual reality.
 My left hand can know where your face is no matter whose gear you wear.
 The phase (sub)space position of everything in my environment becomes standardized.
 Virtual reality spaces can be unversally "mounted" in real spaces by transformation across sensors, brands, and brand names.
 The Tower of Babel is gone in a stroke.